KashMoneyBabe/BTD6-Mods/README.md

 Ultravision: slightly more range and can shoot through obstacles (without MK)

-Superstorm: half price, more range and can shoot through obstacles
+Superstorm: half price, more range, can shoot through obstacles, tornado infinite pierce

 Night Vision Goggles: can shoot through obstacles